 - We have the only on-site food preparation facilities in the State System universities.

-- Choose from two different dining halls or other satellite eateries across campus to enjoy great food
+- Choose from two different dining halls or several other satellite eateries across campus to enjoy great food

 - With your meal plan, you can enjoy a pizza, take-out meal, or snack.